jessefitz/reezon/index.md

   we guide businesses toward solutions that are practical, scalable, and aligned with their mission.
 services:
   - title: "Digital Transformation"
-    description: "Guidance on modernizing systems, making smart build-vs-buy decisions, and implementing practical technology strategies."
+    description: "Guidance on modernizing systems, leveraging AI effectively, and implementing technology strategies that drive real results."
     icon: "fas fa-microchip"
   - title: "Talent Development"
     description: "Helping teams grow through mentoring, process improvement, and aligning technology with business goals."
     icon: "fas fa-users-cog"
-  - title: "Innovation & Startup Support"
+  - title: "Innovation & Support"
-    description: "Advising startups on product strategy, Lean Startup methods, and providing fractional CTO support."
+    description: "Advising startups and small businesses on technical strategy, Lean Startup methods, and providing fractional CTO support."
     icon: "fas fa-rocket"

 ---

-## Ready to Get Started?
+# Ready to Get Started?

 Contact us today to discuss how we can help transform your business.
-Our team is ready to provide personalized solutions that meet your specific requirements.
+We're ready to put technology to work for you.

 **Get in touch:**